grycap/osidle/README.md

 1. to try to detect which servers are candidates to be powered off because they are not used.
 1. to try to detect overestimated servers, to try to resize them
 1. to try to detect the lack of flavours with the appropriate amount of resources

+## Levels of analysis

+`osidle` implements a number of different levels of analysis: `loose`, `medium` and `strict`.
+Using each of the levels, it is possible to obtain more information about the VMs and the infrastructure.

+The different levels of analysis correspond to the metrics used to evaluate the VMs.
+> The current version of `osidle` only consider different levels of usage for the CPU.

+- `loose`: consider that the VM have only 1 core.
+That means that the usage of the cores is summed up (see discussion).
+- `medium`: consider that the VM has half of the actual amount of cores.
+- `strict`: consider that the VM has the actual amount of cores.

+> `osidle` also implements an alternate method for evaluation of the VMs, but it is not used in the current version (it is under development).

+### Discussion

+A VM that has 4 cores but is using only 1 core at 100% in a period should be considered as "used".
+If using a _strict_ analysis, the VM would obtain a CPU score of 2.5.
+And if it is evaluated along with a low usage of disk and NIC, it would obtain an overall score under 1.
+As a result, it would be considered as a candidate to be powered off.

+But the decision of having 4 cores available for that VM is not made by the user.
+But the user may have been forced to get such an amount of cores because of the flavours available.
+Maybe the user wanted more memory and less cores, but he could not find any suitable flavour.
+This is why the sysadmin should re-evaluate the flavours.

 # Workflow